 I have my cousin in Legaspi, Ate Marilou who gladly welcomed us!
 We were pampered and secured with her and her family’s presence all throughout our stay in Legaspi.
 Thank you so much ate Mar – kuya Roy – beautiful Lila and playful Gab!

-So here are the exciting adventures we tried and experienced in Bicol:
+So here are the things we tried and experienced in Bicol:

 1. Albay Park and Wildlife